Image

 Phase N/A

-• Exclusions: People with severe health issues or mobility problems cannot join.
+• People with serious health issues like severe liver or kidney problems can't join.

 Study details